marmelab/react-admin/docs/AdminResource.md

 ### Internationalization

 The `locale` and `messages` props let you translate the GUI.
 The [Translation Documentation](./Translation.html) details this process.

+### Initial Redux state
+The `initialState` prop lets you pass preloaded state to Redux.
+See the [Redux Documentation](http://redux.js.org/docs/api/createStore.html#createstorereducer-preloadedstate-enhancer) for more details.

 ## The `<Resource>` component